Floyd Bennett Field: Korean to Vietnam Wars

 The Navy allowed New York Air National Guard and the U.S. Army Air Reserve to use the hangars on the condition that their activities did not interfere with the Navy's.
 The Coast Guard regained control of CGAS Brooklyn, and it also began leasing nearly 2 acre of the Navy base adjoining CGAS Brooklyn's southern border.
-By 1950, Cold War and Korean War preparations were underway, and the Navy needed to use Bennett Field's facilities again.
-However, Bennett Field was less busy during the Korean War than during World War II.
-Five reserve squadrons based at Bennett Field were recalled to active duty for the Korean War.
+By 1950, Cold War and Korean War preparations were underway, and the Navy needed to use Floyd Bennett Field's facilities again.
+However, Floyd Bennett Field was less busy during the Korean War than during World War II.
+Five reserve squadrons based at Floyd Bennett Field were recalled to active duty for the Korean War.
 Some minor modifications were made during this time.
 The Navy lengthened three runways, reconstructed roads and taxiways, built a beacon tower and veterans' housing, and added some fuel storage containers.
 A new southern entrance was built because one of the runway extensions overlapped with the old entrance.
 The Navy abandoned many of the original buildings on the western side of the field, instead moving to the eastern side.
 The Coast Guard made even fewer modifications: it expanded its apron, built a small hangar, and replaced its wooden seaplane ramp with a concrete one.

 Throughout the remainder of the postwar period and until the early 1970s, NAS New York-Floyd Bennett Field primarily functioned as a support base for units of the Naval Air Reserve and the Marine Air Reserve.
 The airport was also a training facility for reserve squadrons.
-Until 1970, more than 3,000 reservists in the Navy and Marines trained at Bennett Field every weekend, and 34 aircraft squadrons were constantly being maintained at the field.
-The field was busiest during the weekends when there were up to 300 daily departures from Bennett Field.
+Until 1970, more than 3,000 reservists in the Navy and Marines trained at Floyd Bennett Field every weekend, and 34 aircraft squadrons were constantly being maintained at the field.
+The field was busiest during the weekends when there were up to 300 daily departures from Floyd Bennett Field.
 The installation also served as a base for units of the New York Air National Guard from 1947 to 1970, when the Air National Guard moved to the Francis S. Gabreski Air National Guard Base on Long Island.
 Minor adjustments were made to the field through the 1960s in order to accommodate jet aircraft.
 The Navy also built a trailer park and a school building in the main barracks area during this time.